gourlaysama/girouette/README.md

 -k, --key <key>
         OpenWeather API key (required for anything more than light testing).

+        Can be either the key or an '@' character followed by a path to a file containing the key.
+The path can either:
+        - be a relative path:  will be resolved relative to girouette's config directory
+        - start with '~/': will be resolved relative to the user's home directory
+        - be an absolute path.

         This option overrides the corresponding value from the config.

 -L, --language <language>